Marcus Semien Player Props: Rangers vs. Athletics

 Marcus Semien At The Plate

-- Semien leads Texas in slugging percentage (.507) and total hits (22) this season.
+- Semien leads Texas with 22 hits and a team-best slugging percentage of .487.

-- Among the qualifying batters in MLB play, he ranks 43rd in batting average, 90th in on-base percentage, and 41st in slugging.
+- Among qualifying hitters in baseball, his batting average ranks 57th, his on-base percentage ranks 92nd, and he is 45th in the league in slugging.

-- Semien enters this game on a six-game hitting streak.
-During his last games, he's hitting .450 with three homers.
+- In 68.4% of his 19 games this season, Semien has picked up at least one hit.
+He's also had eight multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.